RaffaelaCabriolu/MyDoc/help/faq.rst

 I forgot my password - what now?
 --------------------------------

-To reset your passord, get in contact with the support relative to the resource.
+To reset your password, get in contact with the support relative to the resource.

 How do I change my password ?
 --------------------------------------

+..
-If there is an easy procedure to reset the password, that can maybe oulined here.
+  If there is an easy procedure to reset the password, it can be oulined here.

 What is the ssh key fingerprint for the resources?
 -----------------------------------------------------

+..
-Can this section be helpful to connect from outside?
+  In this section we can explain how to connect from outside, using the VPN?
   The SHA256 key fingerprint is: `` ``

 Installing software